-In addition, to be eligible for leave, an employee must work at a RCS facility that employs at least fifty employees at that facility or within seventyfive miles of that facility.
+In addition, to be eligible for leave, an employee must work at an RCS facility that employs at least fifty employees at that facility or within seventy-five miles of that facility.

 For detailed information on qualifying events, forms, what the employee must do and what RCS must do, refer to the FMLA section of this Handbook.